Fermat-ORG/fermat-framework/README.md

 While thinking about how to contribute to the development of the crypto currency industry we tried to answer the following questions:

 * How can we isolate ordinary people from the perceived complexity?
-* How can we use the collective intelligence of the open source developer community?
+* How can we use the collective intelligence of the developer community?
 * How can we reuse the entire current infrastructure already in place?
 * How do we integrate legacy financial institutions in a way they feel comfortable?
 * How do we integrate merchants, retailers and brands of all sizes in a clever way?